Organized by: The Jankyard

 You can register at any time before 1 p.m.
-Central time on the day of the tournament.
+Central time on Sunday, October 4.
 The event is free and open to anyone.

 Please be sure to check in before 1 p.m.
 Central to confirm you are present in MTGMelee.
 Information for the event, including your matchups for each round, will be posted under your player controller on MTGMelee.
 Please do not refresh your player controller, it will update on its own.

 Information about the event will also be posted on The Jankyard's Tournament Town Discord channel: https://discord.gg/Y6VSbXC.
 You can post information and ask questions there under #sunday-tournament-announcements.